vrchatapi/vrchatapi-python/docs/EconomyApi.md

 Get Seller Eligibility

-Get the eligibility of the currently authenticated user to become a seller
+Return the current user's eligibility to become a seller.

 ### Example